 1. Simplification – many of our clients have complex contact center environments with multiple routing destinations for customer contacts.
 These queues, cells, line of business or other name are often created to allow for short comings in technology, training, product or as a result of organizational structure.
 In many cases we help our clients quickly recognize 15 to 25% savings in operating expense just by consolidating these complex routing rules.

 2. Call Deflection – this is the major area for most of our clients to recognize the value and investment they have made in digital solutions.
 Call deflection tools may be IVR, proactive messaging, web tools and mobile apps.
 IVR (interactive voice response systems) have been around for decades but most of our clients see very low utilization of these systems by clients and frustration due to poor user experience .
 Other digital solutions; proactive messaging, personalized messaging, web and mobile app self service can dramatically lower voice call volumes when they are designed around the customer.
 On the other hand, poor design can result in voice volume increases and increased customer frustration.

-3. Call Optimization – another area of opportunity with many of our clients in improving the ability of the agents to handle the voice calls that do reach them.
-As we reduce the low value, transactional calls through call deflection we now have to recognize that the agents will need better training and tools to create high value interactions with customers.
+3. Call Optimization – another area of opportunity with many of our clients in improving the ability of the associates to handle the voice calls that do reach them.
+As we reduce the low value, transactional calls through call deflection we now have to recognize that the associates will need better training and tools to create high value interactions with customers.
 Doing this with the right focus on the value of the exchange can improve customer outcomes, customer experience while actually being more efficient, both in duration of the contact and the elimination of repeat calls.